 Supplying Goods and Services to LondonEnergy

 A key objective of all public procurement work is to achieve best overall value.
 This is achieved through a combination of whole life costs and quality – not just the lowest price.
-LondonEnergy’s policy is that the best overall value should be obtained, while ensuring contracts meet the operational needs of the business as well as tests for affordability and the management of risk.
+LondonEnergy’s policy is that the best overall value should be obtained, whilst ensuring contracts meet the operational needs of the business, as well as tests for affordability and the management of risk.

 LondonEnergy spends money with more than 500 suppliers and contributes significantly to both the local and national economy.
-All goods, services and works above a certain value are supplied through open competition, unless there are justifiable exceptional circumstances.
-This ensures equality, transparency and fairness for all suppliers and supports sustainability, innovation, accountability and the improvement of value and efficiency, while managing risks effectively.
+All goods, services and works above a certain value are supplied through open competition unless there are justifiable exceptional circumstances.
+This ensures equality, transparency and fairness for all suppliers and supports sustainability, innovation, accountability and the improvement of value and efficiency, whilst managing risks effectively.